sangeethnandakumar/DeskKiosk/README.md

 1. DeskKiosk.Server (With ASP.NET)
 2. DeskKiosk.Client (React SPA)

-### Then I added a "Windown Forms App" project to the same solution.
+### Then I added a "Windows Forms App" project to the same solution.
 I named it "App".
 So now I have 3 projects in my solution
 1. DeskKiosk.Server (With ASP.NET)
 2. DeskKiosk.Client (React SPA)
 3. App (WinForms)